Official Backstory of Rare Dirndl | Rare Dirndl

 My booth in 2019.
 Double the size and 10,000x the class.
 Plus I get adorable visitors on Saturday!

 Following my first German Fest, it was clear to me that despite the weather and my rookie booth set-up… sales were going in the right direction.
 This meant growth.
-Soon I had dirndls, fabric, patterns, and supplies stored in not only the living room and dining room but also the basement, my sister's room (she was off at college) and in the shed… when my work started finding its way into the kitchen, my dad kindly suggested I start looking for my own space.
+Soon I had dirndl dresses, fabric, patterns, and supplies stored in not only the living room and dining room but also the basement, my sister's room and in the shed… when my work started finding its way into the kitchen, my dad kindly suggested I start looking for my own space.

 Construction on the new studio space, 2013